Americans owe $1 trillion in credit card debt

 “The spending is really nonstop now,” Gonzalez said.
 “We once thought of putting things on our credit card as frivolous spending, or a big purchase, a TV.
 Now, because of inflation, people are putting actual necessities, food, housing, on their credit card.”

-The average credit card interest rate stands at 20.92 percent.
-Just last spring, the average card rate was 16.65 percent.
+The average credit card interest rate stands at 20.92%.
+Just last spring, the average card rate was 16.65%.

 “We’ve been tracking credit card rates since 1985, and these rates are the highest we’ve ever seen,” Rossman said.
 “The minimum-payment math is pretty staggering.”